Online information and advice

 Nick Withers of Kent Beekeepers has written a very good guide to Simple Queen Rearing

-The Somerset Beekeepers How to .. guide gives a complete explanation of the process.
+The Somerset Beekeepers How to .. guides cover honey processing.

 There is also a good explanation with photos on the University of Georgia web site.